Gudme

-Gudme is a town in central Denmark with a population of 906 (1 January 2025), located in Svendborg municipality on the island of Funen in Region of Southern Denmark.
+Gudme is a town in southern Denmark with a population of 916 (1 January 2026), located in Svendborg municipality on the island of Funen in Region of Southern Denmark.
 Until 1 January 2007, it was the site of the municipal council of the now former Gudme municipality.

 History

 Gudme was an important site during the Iron Age.
 Numerous archeological finds dating from the 3rd to the 6th century have been made here; they include large amounts of gold treasure and the remains of what is assumed to have been a royal palace.
 Bracteates were produced at the site during that period, indicating a shamanic culture in Gudme.
 The name of the town means "gods' home", leading to the assumption that it was an important religious site as well.

 Sports

 Gudme is most famous for its handball team, GOG Gudme, which is one of the most successful teams ever in Denmark.